Danielrojasv/test-new-app/README.md

 <pre><code>npm start
 </code></pre>

-And use default angular route http://localhost:4200.
+To syncronize the app with the external service go to http://localhost:4200/synchronize and click in "Syncronize me!" and use default angular route http://localhost:4200.

 Any questions you can contact me.